wikimedia/wvui/DEVELOPERS.md

 docker-compose up node storybook
 ```

-### Container Configuration
+### Container configuration for development

-WVUI's docker compose configuration produces 3 services.
+WVUI's `docker-compose` configuration produces 3 services.
 The startup command above produces two
-separate docker containers each with their own service: `node` and `storybook`.
+separate Docker containers each with their own service: `node` and `storybook`.
 The rationale behind
 2 containers is for separation of concerns, so that each container is responsible for one service
 only.
-A third docker container `release` exists strictly for publishing WVUI
+A third Docker container `release` exists strictly for publishing WVUI
 [releases](#rolling-development-release).

 `storybook`<br> On container startup, `storybook` will be accessible on localhost:3003.
 This
 container is intended for local development with [Storybook](#storybook-workflow).

 `node`<br> On container startup, `node` is by default stopped.
-This service is for mounting project
+This service is for executing any
-files.
-Execute any ad-hoc commands inside the container ( e.g. any [NPM scripts](#npm-scripts) by
+ad-hoc commands inside the container (e.g. any [NPM scripts](#npm-scripts)) by running:
-running:

 ```bash
 docker-compose run --rm [node|storybook] npm run [script name]